-- Audit quality may be compromised given the incoming auditor has limited time to plan and conduct a proper audit. - "Disagreement over audit fees" are commonly cited as a reason for resignations, which is generic and may not be the root cause. - Some incoming auditors accepted engagements with significant operations in other jurisdictions, even when they had limited experience and resources in those jurisdictions. - In some instances, the time for incoming auditors to complete the audit appears to be disproportionately short relative to the scale and complexity of the audits. - There are also instances where auditors have been requested to resign as a result of audit issues, which could be an indication of possible opinion shopping.
+- Audit quality may be compromised given the incoming auditor has limited time to plan and conduct a proper audit. - Announcements made by certain listed companies on the reasons for changing auditors are generic and may not adequately reflect the underlying cause - Some incoming auditors accepted engagements with significant operations in other jurisdictions, even when they had limited experience and resources in those jurisdictions. - There are also instances where auditors have been requested to resign as a result of audit issues, which could be an indication of possible opinion shopping.